gabelton/SEI-Project-3/README.md

 }
 ```

 Finally the hoverable icons at the bottom of the page allow the user to access the index page, where albums are filtered according to the genre property.
-Looking forward, it might be useful to incorporate a creatable React Select bar, so that users can add their own genres, since currently they can only choose from our set list.
+Looking forward, it might be useful to incorporate a React Select bar, so that users can add their own genres, since currently they can only choose from our set list.

 ## Vinyl Collection